FamWeight/fullstack-php-library-apps/README.md

 - Admins can access their dashboard to manage users, books, and transactions.
 - Users can log in and view their profile, borrow books, and check their borrowing history.

+## Application Hosting

+The application is currently hosted at: https://crudjwd.000webhostapp.com/

 ## Note

 This project was developed to the best of my abilities.
 If there are any shortcomings, I apologize for any inconvenience caused.